Presburger arithmetic, rational generating functions, and quasi-polynomials: Primary background theorems

 Furthermore, for a fixed bound on the number of binomials in the denominator of $f$, there is a polynomial time algorithm to compute $g$ as a rational generating function. \end{theorem}

-The existence version of this theorem is immediate: simply substitute in.
+The existence version of this theorem is immediate: if substituting in $x_i=\mathbf z^{\mathbf l_i}$ would make any of the binomials in the denominator of $f$ zero (when $f$ is written in the form from Definition \ref{def:rgf}), then that binomial must be a factor of the numerator (or else $x_i=\mathbf z^{\mathbf l_i}$ would lie entirely in the poles of $f$); therefore, substituting in $x_i=\mathbf z^{l_i}$ yields a new rational generating function.
 The complexity version is more difficult and is due to Barvinok and Woods \cite{BW03}.
 The problem is that we may have the rational generating function input as a sum of rational functions.
 Unfortunately, the substituted values may be in the poles of some of the terms of the sum without being in the poles of the entire generating function; careful limits must be taken.

 \begin{example} Suppose we would like to substitute $x=1$ into

 Combining and simplifying to $f(x)=1+x+\cdots+x^{999}$ is horribly inefficient.
 Since $x=1$ is a pole of both fractions, we must be careful: Consider the respective Laurent series expansions of the terms: